Conditions & Injuries We Treat

 • What is spondylolisthesis?

-Spondylolisthesis is a spinal condition where one vertebra slips forward over the one below it, usually in the lower back (lumbar spine).
-This can occur due to a stress fracture, degenerative changes, congenital defects, or trauma.
-Depending on the severity, it may cause lower back pain, stiffness, tight hamstrings, and in some cases, nerve-related symptoms like numbness, tingling, or weakness in the legs.
+Spondylolisthesis is a condition where one vertebra slips forward over the one below it, usually in the lower back.
+It can result from stress fractures, degeneration, congenital defects, or trauma, causing lower back pain, stiffness, tight hamstrings, and sometimes nerve symptoms like numbness or weakness in the legs.

 How can physiotherapy help?